readthedocs-fr/notions/poo/design_patterns/en/OBSERVER_PATTERN.md

 Here, 2 problems arise :

-1. The alarm isn't supposed to know the systems which reacts to it.
+1. The alarm isn't supposed to know the systems which react to it.
 2. If we want to add a new auto-activable system, we would have to create it and next add it in the `alert()` method.
 By doing this, the method could have lines and lines in the long run.

 ## So, what do we do Einstein ?